shameless-code/Database-of-Problems-and-Solutions-with-GUI/README.md

 ## Extra files
 The code has two previously created databases for testing purposes:
 1. "Test database.db" - Is the valid test database
-2. "Not a database.db" - is the invalid test database to show that program will not load a database that does not fulfill requirements
+2. "Not a database.db" - Is the invalid test database to show that program will not load a database that does not fulfill requirements
 ## Requirements
 The script is compatible with Python 3 and does not require any additional libraries.